-For purposes of this Article, and at the employee's request: up to five days of sick leave used for each bereavement leave, granted pursuant to Article 29, Section B. 4. or, up to five days used by the employee to determine whether the employee is infectious with Tuberculosis, shall be excluded from determining the employee's sick leave utilization.

-Sick leave used for an FMLA qualifying purpose may not count against an employee in determining an employee's eligibility for the incentive payment.
+- 1 For purposes of this Article, and at the employee's request: up to five days - 2 of sick leave used for each bereavement leave, granted pursuant to Article - 3 29, Section B. 4. or, up to five days used by the employee to determine - 4 whether the employee is infectious with Tuberculosis, shall be excluded from - 5 determining the employee's sick leave utilization. - 6 Sick leave used for an FMLA qualifying purpose may not count against an - 7 employee in determining an employee's eligibility for the incentive payment.

-Section D. Physical Incentive Payment.
+8 Section D. Physical Incentive Payment.

-An employee who is eligible in accordance with Section B. above, and who has first qualified for an attendance incentive payment as provided in Section C. and who is certified by the Department in accordance with Section A. above as having successfully met or exceeded, after completion of the probationary period, the performance test standards during the fiscal year, shall be entitled to a lump sum physical fitness incentive payment of \$150.00, except that the amount of the physical incentive payment earned by the eligible employee who has qualified for the maximum attendance incentive payment as provided in Section C. above by using no sick leave in the fiscal year shall be \$300.00.
+An employee who is eligible in accordance with Section B. above, and who 9 has first qualified for an attendance incentive payment as provided in Section 10 C. and who is certified by the Department in accordance with Section A. 11 above as having successfully met or exceeded, after completion of the 12 probationary period, the performance test standards during the fiscal year, 13 shall be entitled to a lump sum physical fitness incentive payment of \$150.00, 14 except that the amount of the physical incentive payment earned by the 15 eligible employee who has qualified for the maximum attendance incentive 16 payment as provided in Section C. above by using no sick leave in the fiscal 17 year shall be \$300.00.
+ARU employees who complete and pass the annual 18 mandatory ARU Physical Fitness Test will qualify for the Physical Incentive 19 Payment if gualified in sections B. and C. above.
+20

-Section E. Proration.
+21 Section E. Proration.